cefnoram/siger/sop-10.rst

 .. note::

    The above tables are images, which were created in a alternative program, and included here.
-This is a work around because of the  limitations (short comings) of the embedded tables native to this program (see table in section 1.3.4 for example).
+This is a work around because of the  limitations (short comings) of the embedded tables native to this program.
 The above tables can be enlarged by left mouse clicking on the image.
-Enlarging the table allows for easy viewing and easy reading.
-The other tables, which are embedded in code, require scrolling to read all the text in a row that contain large blocks of text.
+Further, enlarging the table allows for easy viewing, and easy reading.
+      The other tables (see table in section 1.3.4 for example), which are embedded in code, require scrolling to read all the text in a row that contain large blocks of text.
 I do not want to require users to scroll from left to right.

 Updating a Work Order
 ======================